-How to paint on wine glasses and inspiration from around the web.
+How to paint on wine glasses and inspiration and painted wine glass ideas from around the web.

-I promise I’ll get to painting wine glasses, so bear with me in this intro, but I try and bring up my survival every chance I get.
+I promise I’ll get to painted wine glasses (and I’ll share lots of great ideas for painted wine glasses from around the web), so bear with me in this intro, but I try and bring up my survival every chance I get.
 As many know, I was diagnosed with ulcerative colitis in 1992 when I was a junior in college at Georgetown University.
 Before my senior year I had an acute flare-up that left me in the ICU near death.
 I lost my large intestine and got an ileostomy (where the small intestine is pulled through the abdominal wall and you wear a bag to collect waste), and the effects of the illness triggered other immune system problems.
 For the next four years I was in and out of the hospital with life-threatening flu and recurring pneumonia.
 These illness were so acute I ended up having a third of my right lung removed in 1997.
 Also, that same year, I had more surgeries to reconstruct my small intestine to mimic the large intestine so I could live without (finally) an ileostomy.

 All of that is to say, in 1997 I had to move home with my mom to recover.
 During that year of convalescence, I started crafting.
 Painting, some baking, mosaics, you name it, I tried it.
 But painting on glass was my number one go-to.
 I haven’t done it in years, but I’ve been collecting some fabulous wine glass painting ideas on Pinterest, so I thought I’d share some here with you.